Unpacking Assembly: What Does Kitting Mean?

 So now that you know a little more about where kitting fits into the assembly process, here's Capacity LLC's Director of Assembly, Emily Siegert, to discuss how we go about it:

-For more viewing from inside Capacity on this topic, watch our CEO Jeff Kaiden show off some assembly services here.
+For more viewing from inside Capacity on this topic and the advantages of a full kitting process, watch our CEO Jeff Kaiden show off some assembly services here.